This tutorial will teach you to configure and test push notifications (also known as remote notifications).

 3.5 Adding Firebase Configurations

-Deploy your project and open your administration page in a web browser.
+Deploy your app and open your administration page in a web browser.
 Then, do the following:

 - Add a new FCM configuration.